 Etosha is pretty spectacular, regardless of who is watching.
 But, there are some clear guidelines as to when it will be the most comfortable for us mere mortals.

-Especially since you’d like to avoid the risk of malaria, and you’re probably hoping for the best views of your favorite animals.
+Especially since you’d like to avoid the risk of malaria and probably hope for the best views of your favorite animals.

 Many people swear to go in the winter months.
 From June to September, you can expect wonderfully warm (but not too hot) temperatures during the day and a lot less rainfall than you’d anticipate for winter.